jiko/stopabadcure/_posts/2013-09-24-how-we-started.md

 published: true
 ---

-A few people have asked me why I formed the **Committee to Stop a Bad Cure.**
+The seeds for the formation of the **Committee to Stop a Bad Cure** were sewn on Aug.
+26, when the Jackson County Legislature voted 7-2 to put on the Nov.
+5 ballot a proposed new half-cent sales tax for "translational medical research."

 When I began asking friends what they thought about the proposal, their reaction, almost to a person, was the same as mine: Bad tax.

 Gut feeling affirmed, I jumped in.
+I registered the committee with the Jackson County Election Board on Aug.
+27.

 So, who am I?
 I am Jim Fitzpatrick, a proud Kansas Citian for more than 40 years.
 I married a Kansas City woman, Patty Corteville, in 1985, and we have two children — a 25-year-old daughter, Brooks, and a 24-year-old son, Charlie.